For a broader and more detailed explanation of the process of voting by mail (including faxed and emailed ballots), visit Voting Basics.

 OPTION B. Requesting a ballot by submitting the request online.

 To request a ballot by submitting the request online, a person will need to provide either a Florida Driver License number, Florida Identification Card number, or the last four digits of the voter’s Social Security number.
+Ballot requests submitted online can take up to 24 hours to be available to our staff for processing, after which time our staff will process the request.
 If you are a voter who also needs to update information on your voter registration record, the process will work the most smoothly if you would first update your information; next, confirm the update has been processed; and then, submit the vote-by-mail ballot request online.
 AFTER YOU SUBMIT YOUR VOTE-BY-MAIL BALLOT REQUEST ONLINE, PLEASE CONFIRM that the request was processed.
 You may confirm that your vote-by-mail ballot request was processed by (a) checking your voter status (the website reflects information processed up to the previous day) or by (b) contacting the Military and Overseas Voting Team.

 If you want the ballot sent to you by email or fax: when you are in the online request form: military/military dependent voters, you will need to enter a ballot address outside Duval County; overseas voters, you will need to enter an overseas ballot address.
 After you do that, the system will recognize your designation as either domestic military/military dependent outside Duval County and/or overseas, and the options for email and fax as delivery methods will appear.